Updated Columbia Recycling Information

 Is there any chance at a partnership with Ripple Glass?
 They are out of Kansas City, but currently have glass only bins in Moberly, Fulton and Jefferson City.

-BBE asked 8 days ago
+BBE asked about 2 months ago

 Opportunities to collect glass as a recyclable material continue.
 A partnership with companies such as Ripple is included as part of those discussions.